nerdflash28/HPC-project/README.md

             ParitionName=standard NODES=ALL Default=YES MaxTime=INFINITE State=UP
             :wq # save and exit

-# run on client and get the satus of the node and paste this information in the configuration file
+# run on client and get the satus of the node(but node has to be in booted state) and paste this information in the configuration file
 slurmd -C

+# give ownership to slurm
 chown slurm:slurm /etc/slurm/slurm.conf

-# copy this config file to all the nodes
+# copy this config file to shared folder on the nodes
 cp /etc/slurm/slurm.conf /root/Documents/slurm/

 # start slurmctld service on master
 systemctl start slurmctld;systemctl enable slurmctld;

 # start slurmd service on node1
 systemctl start slurmd;systemctl enable slurmd;
 ```